365 Coaching Tip: 364th & 365th – A FULL YEAR!

 October 25th Coaching Tip: College Football Coaches Are CEO’s.

 Top college football programs are multi-million dollar businesses.
-These football programs and coaches can transform universities and towns.
-This can work both ways; if the program wins, the benefits extend to an unmeasurable impact because it’s so large.
-If the football program loses, there are less visitors and fans, economic development, merchandise sold,
+These football programs and coaches can transform people’s lives, universities and towns.
+This can work both ways; if the program wins, the benefits extend to an unmeasurable impact.
+If the football program loses, there are less visitors and fans, economic development, and merchandise sold.

 October 26th Coaching Tip: VO2 Max Matters.

 What is VO2 Max and what makes it so important to longevity?
 VO2 Max is the maximum amount of oxygen your body can consume during exercise.
 In other words, it is your cardiovascular fitness measurement.
 My wellness goal is to have VERY good and elite level VO2Max.
-I learned how important it is when I read the book by Dr. Peter Attia, “Outlive.”
-It’s now a favorite and I have it “pinned” on my Apple iPhone “Health” info app. (free, on your iPhone)
+I learned how important it is when I read the book by controversial author, Dr. Peter Attia, “Outlive.”
+It’s now a favorite wellness metric for me and I have it “pinned” on my Apple iPhone “Health” info app. (free, on your iPhone)

 October 27th Coaching Tip: Practice, Practice, Practice.